 Winter can be a wonderful time of year for taking iPhone photos, particularly for landscape photography.
 Familiar locations around you can be transformed by snow, ice or fog.
 And with the winter sun lower in the sky, you can capture wonderful light, amazing long shadows and stunning silhouettes.
-In this tutorial you’ll discover eight tips to help you get the most out of your winter iPhone photography.
+In this tutorial you’ll discover eight tips to help you get the most out of your winter photography.

 1. Don’t Let Your iPhone Get Cold And Wet

 Your iPhone is very sensitive to extremes of heat and cold.
 In cold winter conditions the battery on your iPhone will drain a lot faster, and the iPhone can shut down altogether if it gets too cold.
 In extremely cold weather, internal components can be permanently damaged.